thorongil05/hawkeye/webint.md

 # Hawkeye: Image Search Engine - Web Interface

-The web interface of Hawkeye had been developed with the use of the Django Framework, used to develop web application with Python.
+The web interface of Hawkeye had been developed with the use of the Django Framework, used to develop web applications with Python.

 ## Usage Example